AnoshZahir/Greengraph/README.md

 --out or(-o) to give a filename for the output graph.
 'You must only provide the file_name as '.png' will be added to the file_name by default.
 The 'file_name.png' will be saved in the same directory from where the call was made.

-Example command line: Greengraph -f 'london' -t 'cambridge' -s 4 -o file_name~/Desktop/Greengraph
+Example command line: Greengraph -f 'london' -t 'cambridge' -s 4 -o file_name